Protein: What It Is, What It Does, and What It Means

 You may not be hungry for more calories.

-You may be hungry for essential amino acids.
+You may be hungry for amino acids.

 Your body needs essential amino acids every day.